NinaJaverzat/NZRP/README.md

 - `dx` and `dy` are used to monitor wrapping of rigid clusters.
 - `ROOTS` is used to check if a rigid clusters containing both the nodes `u` and `v` that make up the new bond exists.

-## Acknowledgements
+## License

-The code has been written by (AUTHORS).
-Feel free to contact us if you have questions/comments, and if you use the code in your project please consider adding a reference to the [link to the paper].
+The code has been written by D. Notarmuzi and N. Javerzat.
+Feel free to contact us if you have questions/comments.
+If you use the code in your project please cite the publication corresponding to this work *** [link to the paper] and include the Zenodo doi of this project ***.